 Our PRP training package offers the ideal introduction to PRP, its many indications and the various injection techniques.
 Regenerative medicine is a key component within any credible aesthetic clinic as the benefits and proven results speak for themselves and compliment other treatments for a holistic patient approach.

-Not only is PRP (sometimes known as ACP) excellent in treating aesthetic patients to improve skin quality and elasticity, it’s also a proven treatment to address alopecia and there is now a very large demand for this protocol.
+Not only is PRP (sometimes known as ACP) excellent in treating aesthetic patients to improve skin quality and elasticity, it’s also a proven cosmetic treatment for hair thinning and there is now a very large demand for this protocol.